How to Find the Perfect Fitting Shoes

-Many people are wearing shoes are too tight, too big, or don’t provide the right support in the right spots.
+Many people are wearing shoes that are too tight, too big, or don’t provide the best support.
 These shoes will lead to stress on your feet, ankles, legs, and all the way up your hips and spine.
 This stress will lead to pain, and that pain can be prevented by simply wearing the right shoes.

-Finding the Perfect Fit
+Finding the Perfect Width

+The area around your toes, called the toe box, should have enough room for your toes to rest comfortably.
+If there’s too much room, your foot will slide around inside the shoe, which leads to calluses and blisters.
 More often, however, the toe box is too tight.
 For people with wide feet, the toe box is one of their biggest issues when choosing shoes.
-Traditional shoe stores only stock medium shoes, making it difficult to find the right fit.
+Traditional shoe stores typically only stock medium width shoes, making it difficult to find the right fit.
 Many people make the mistake of buying a larger size, when what they really need is a bigger width.

 Remember to make sure there is room at the end of your toes, as well.
 While standing up, there should be up to half an inch of space between your longest toe and the shoe tip.
 If you can wiggle your toes inside your shoe while standing, you’re on the right track.
 Too much room, and you’ll be at risk of tripping and falling.